 I have two sons; one is working on his PhD in Philosophy at Bowling Green State in Ohio, and the other attends Union 8th-Grade Center.
 The younger one is an actor/singer/dancer, so I stay busy taking him to play or opera practice and auditions.

-Software, Software Engineering, Math, Dyslexia, Spanish 2, Spanish 1, PHP, Scientific Programming, SAT Subject Test in Mathematics Level 2, SAT Subject Test in Mathematics Level 1, SAT Mathematics, SAT Math, SAT, PSAT Mathematics, PSAT, Programming, Probability, Technology and Computer Science, Java, Homeschool, Math, Developmental Algebra, Middle School, Data Structures, HTML, Web Development, Web Design, Summer Tutoring, Computer Skills, CLEP Precalculus, Applied Mathematics, 7th Grade math, 6th Grade math, 5th Grade math, Pre-Calculus, Pre-Algebra, Middle School Math, Algebra 3/4, Algorithms, Algebra 2, Algebra 1, ADHD, ADD, Spanish 4, Spanish 3, ACT Math, Spanish, ACT, 9th Grade math, 8th Grade math, 12th Grade math, 11th Grade math, 10th Grade math, AP Calculus BC, C++, Calculus 1, Mathematical Foundations for Computer Science, Linear Algebra, Intermediate Algebra, Intermediate Algebra, GRE Subject Test in Mathematics, GMAT Quantitative, Gifted, Finite Mathematics, ESL/ELL, Elementary Algebra, Computer Science, Computer Programming, College Algebra, CLEP College Mathematics, CLEP College Algebra, CLEP Calculus, Calculus 2, AP Calculus AB
+SAT Subject Test in Mathematics Level 2, Technology and Computer Science, Software, Software Engineering, Math, Dyslexia, Spanish 2, Spanish 1, PHP, Scientific Programming, Java, SAT Subject Test in Mathematics Level 1, SAT Mathematics, SAT Math, SAT, PSAT Mathematics, PSAT, Programming, Probability, Pre-Calculus, Web Development, Homeschool, Math, Developmental Algebra, Middle School, Data Structures, HTML, Pre-Algebra, Web Design, Summer Tutoring, Computer Skills, CLEP Precalculus, Applied Mathematics, 7th Grade math, 6th Grade math, 5th Grade math, ACT Math, C++, Algebra 3/4, Algorithms, Algebra 2, Algebra 1, ADHD, ADD, Spanish 4, Spanish 3, Calculus 1, Spanish, ACT, 9th Grade math, 8th Grade math, 12th Grade math, 11th Grade math, 10th Grade math, AP Calculus BC, ESL/ELL, Middle School Math, Mathematical Foundations for Computer Science, Linear Algebra, Intermediate Algebra, Intermediate Algebra, GRE Subject Test in Mathematics, GMAT Quantitative, Gifted, Finite Mathematics, AP Calculus AB, Elementary Algebra, Computer Science, Computer Programming, College Algebra, CLEP College Mathematics, CLEP College Algebra, CLEP Calculus, Calculus 2

 Client Reviews (5)